top of page

 Here you can find out everything about your residency options if you divorce your spouse in Germany.

-Information on processing times when applying for a visa (Germany 2024)
+Information from the lawyer on processing times and how to reduce processing times when applying for a visa for Germany.

 Au Pair Visa, § 12 BeschV